-Veterans Services Office: Provides assistance in accessing veterans benefits and programs.
-The Colorado Division of Veterans Affairs reported that La Plata County was home to 4,396 veterans in 2008.
-In 2008, this unit provided information and referral services to more than 1,500 veterans with regard to medical assistance, pension awards, home loans, and other benefits.
+Veterans Services Office: Provides assistance in accessing veterans benefits and programs, including providing information and referral services to veterans with regard to medical assistance, pension awards, home loans, and other benefits.

-For additional information, please call Richard Schleeter, Veteran Services Officer at (970) 759-0117 or via this contact form.
+For additional information, please call Greg Dotson, Veteran Services Officer at (970) 759-0117 or via email.

 For additional information about any of these programs, please call the Human Services Department (970) 382-6150.